Paulinho Le Petit

-Paulo Henrique Petit Carrera da Silva (born 23 February 1989), known as Paulinho Le Petit, is a Brazilian footballer who plays for Portuguesa as a forward.
+Paulo Henrique Petit Carrera da Silva (born 23 February 1989), known as Paulinho Le Petit, is a Brazilian retired footballer who played as an attacking midfielder.

 Career

 Brazil

 Born in São Carlos, Le Petit began his career in his native Brazil, playing for Votoraty, Grêmio Osasco, São Bento and Desportivo Brasil.

 United States

 Le Petit moved to the United States in March 2010 when he was signed by USSF Division 2 club Miami FC, a result of Miami FC owner Traffic Sports ongoing relationship with Desportivo Brasil.
 He played 14 games and scored 1 goal for Miami before converting over to the Fort Lauderdale Strikers prior to the beginning of the 2011 North American Soccer League season.

 On June 8, 2014 Le Petit signed with Miami Dade FC.